hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 The only answer she got was "Well, there will be weather".

 After repacking and taking a nice photo in front of the Markarfljót (s. below) it was time to start our journey.
-Þórsmörk is very beautiful, green, forested (Þórsmörk = forest of Thor) but also pretty steep.
+Þórsmörk is very beautiful, green, forested (Þórsmörk = forest of Þór) but also pretty steep.
 Because the first bit of our journey followed the Laugavegur, we met a lot of other people hiking towards Þórsmörk.
 It was so warm that day that we started hiking without even wearing any jacket.